Enter

 Aahhhh!

-Roper: Oh, to you I'm just another pretty
+Roper: Oh, to you I'm just another pretty face.

 uummmmm.